Insight 5: Engineering means making the right trade-offs

 (Needed/Actual), Academic: (6/5), Kaggle: (0/0), Industry: (6/4).

-Features represent a kind of catch-all category that cover a number of desirable properties.
+Features represent a kind of catch-all category that covers several desirable properties.

 In competitions, features do not matter.